-The public management specialization is designed to provide public employees or those preparing for service in the public sector with essential knowledge and skills in administration, budgeting and finance, communications, information systems, law, leadership, personnel, and policy analysis that are important for effective management in local, state, and federal agencies or nonprofit organizations.
+The Public Management Specialization is designed to provide public and nonprofit sector managers or those preparing for service in the public sector, with essential knowledge and skills in administration, budgeting and finance, communications, information systems, law, leadership, personnel, and policy analysis.
+These subjects and associated skills are important for effective management in local, state, and federal agencies, and for leadership in the nonprofit sector.

-- Eighteen (18) credits Core of Common Knowledge courses
+- Seven Core of Common Knowledge courses (21 credits)

 56:834:501 Foundations of Policy Analysis

 56:834:515 Introduction to Public Budgeting and Finance

 56:834:525 Public and Nonprofit Management

 56:834:535 Research Methods